rpkamp/report-array/README.md

 bar     | UK      | 3
 bar     | DE      | 2

-and want to transform it to an array like
+And suppose you want to transform it to an array like the following:

 ```php
 $report = [